Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/ieee_xray_pipeline/breathing_gap_control_principles.md

 It is:

-> the minimal operational layer where state transitions occur.
+> the minimal operational layer where state transitions occur

-And the repeated motifs indicate a consistent structural system emerging across:

-* simulation
-* geometry
-* number fields
-* visual language
+> and where motion must be correctly aligned in space, phase, and time.

 ---

 **Status:**

+Motif language established ✔
+Structural mapping validated ✔
+Rotational deficit identified ✔
+Field layer introduced ✔

-Motif language established → ready for integration into control logic (v14+)
+→ ready for **orbit-capable controller design (v15)**